 - Beans – black beans, white beans, edamame

-- Fresh herbs – mint, parsley, chives, cilantro
+- Fresh herbs – mint, parsley, chives, cilantro, or basil

 - Cheese – feta, parmesan, halloumi, mini balls of mozzarella